How to Remove Adobe DRM From ePub and PDF eBooks

 #2.
 Now you need to download the DRM Removal Tools package from over on Apprentice Alf’s Blog.
 The link is halfway down the page.
-Make sure to read the note about downloading.
+Make sure to read the note below the link about how to properly download the file.
 And thank Apprentice Alf and friends for making all of this so easy :).

 Extract the zip file once it is downloaded.
 It should be called something like "tools_v5.6.zip".
 It’s a good idea to check the included ReadMe_First document for additional instructions.